freedomotic/fd-user-manual/docs/source/plugins/sensors-simulation.rst

    "socket-server-port","","7777"
    "sleep-time","","1000"
-   "max-connections","","integer greater than 0 | -1 no limits"
+   "max-connections","","any integer > 0 or -1 no limits"
    "stop-connection-char","","."